Fairbanks North Star Borough Court Records

 Certain categories of court records are restricted from public access.
 Under Administrative Rule 37.6 and related statutes, confidential case types include:

-Additionally, Administrative Rule 40(a) requires removal of certain case records from the CourtView public index.
+Administrative Rule 40(a) also requires removal of certain case records from the CourtView public index.
 These include cases where all charges were dismissed or resulted in acquittal (after 60 days), cases where convictions were set aside following a suspended imposition of sentence, and certain alcohol-related offenses involving individuals under 21.
-If a case was erroneously left on the public index, individuals can submit Form TF-810 to the court requesting removal.
+If a case was erroneously left on the public index, you can submit Form TF-810 to the court requesting its removal.

 Fairbanks North Star Borough Criminal Court Records